AdrienPensart/MusicManiac/README.md

 ## ToDo

-- create background service for directory scanning and youtube URL fetcher
+- youtube URL fetcher integration in db
 - mark playlist to not sync with device
 - create ipod syncer
 - album mood